emutos/manual/usermanual/docs/index.md

 A hard reboot clears everything that has been done since power up.
 A hard reboot is comparable to powering down and up again.
 This is achieved with the reset button on most hardware.
 In EmuTOS, as in some versions of TOS, you can achieve a hard reboot with Ctrl-Alt-Shift-Delete.
 A [boot screen](#booting) is shown.
 A hard reboot returns to ROM, so if you are running EmuTOS from a disk drive, you will have to launch it again from whatever OS is in ROM.

-A soft reboot (Ctrl-Alt-Delete) stops the current program and returns control to EmuDESK.
-No [boot screen](#booting) is shown, and EmuTOS goes directly to EmuDESK.
+A soft reboot (Ctrl-Alt-Delete) stops the current program and returns control to EmuDesk.
+No [boot screen](#booting) is shown, and EmuTOS goes directly to EmuDesk.

 ## The Desktop ##